-By measuring different elements, a complete panorama of the principal areas for improvement will be revealed.
-This will enable the company to improve its offer and propose a product which better satisfies its consumers.
-Satisfaction measurement will also provide ideas for improving customer relationship efficiency.
+By measuring satisfaction and its different elements, a complete panorama of the principal areas for improvement will be revealed.
+This will enable the company to improve its offer and propose a product that better satisfies its consumers.
+Measuring satisfaction will also provide ideas for improving customer relationship efficiency.

-Finally, regularly measuring customer satisfaction also serves to evaluate the impact of a company’s efforts to improve customer satisfaction.
+Finally, regularly measuring customer satisfaction also serves to evaluate the impact of a company’s efforts to improve customer satisfaction customer relationships.
 If satisfaction increases, it’s clear the company is moving in the right direction.

 The importance accorded to customer satisfaction translates into the implementation of strategies for improvement.
 But for them to work, these strategies must be focussed on measurable objectives – thus on performance indicators.
 Let’s see which key indicators play a role in customer satisfaction.

 Customer satisfaction measurement indicators

 To efficiently measure the satisfaction of customers, the different aspects of satisfaction must be taken into account via a customer satisfaction survey.
-Consequently, customer satisfaction measurement will be based on several complementary KPIs.
+Consequently, customer satisfaction metrics will be based on several complementary KPIs.

 CSAT score or Customer Satisfaction Score

 CSAT is the historic indicator for measuring customer satisfaction.
 It’s also the most basic.
-CSAT measures global customer satisfaction.
+CSAT scores measure global customer satisfaction.
 How?

-It is based on the answers to the question:
+It is based on the answers of survey questions such as: